CITE: Evaluating Threats

 The following image shows the Actions Administration Page.
 Here, administrators can add, edit, and delete actions.

 However, users who can submit scores on behalf of their team can also add suggested actions to the CITE Dashboard.
-The use of actions will allow the team members to customize their response by tracking tasks during the exercise.
-These actions remain internal to the team and will not be visible to other participants.
+The use of actions allows team members to customize their response by tracking tasks during the exercise.
+The system keeps these actions internal to the team and hides them from other participants.

 Add an Action

-Assuming that the user has been granted the appropriate permissions by the exercise administrator, follow these steps to add an Action.
+If the exercise administrator grants the appropriate permissions, follow these steps to add an Action.

-1. Under the Actions Administration View, click on the Move dropdown and select the desired move.
+- Under the Actions Administration View, click the Move dropdown and select the desired move.

-2. Click on the Team dropdown and select the desired team.
+- Click the Team dropdown and select the desired team.

 Data Format Table